Sargunan1213/SafeZone-React-App/README.md

   ```
 * POST /users/interest/:homeid
   * Add interested home to user
-  * Requires to be logged in as a frontliner
+  * Requires to be logged in as a frontliner/cookie
   * Expected output: document of user in which interested home was added to
    ```
   {